aneeshmurali-n/AMN-STM32-Flasher/README.md

 > ### *“Flashing firmware should be as simple as moving a file.”*

-**AMN STM32 Flasher** isn’t just another tool — it’s a statement.
-It redefines how developers interact with embedded hardware:
+AMN STM32 Flasher redefines how developers interact with embedded hardware.
-simple, fast, and beautifully intuitive.
+It’s fast, intuitive, and designed with the same care as the devices it programs.

-For the first time, flashing firmware feels **human.**
+For the first time, flashing feels human.

+---

+## 🧠 What Makes It Different

+Where others demand commands, AMN listens to intent.
+It detects your tools, flashes your board, and visualizes the process — automatically.

+Everything you touch in the app is alive:
+Every button adapts, every widget responds, every action has a shortcut.

+> It doesn’t just work — it understands what you want to do.

 ---

 ## 🖼️ Experience It Yourself